aimat-lab/megan_global_explanations/README.rst

 The following list provides an overview and description of the most important experiments:

+**CSV-Based Experiments** (no VGD required):

+- ``concept_extraction.py``: The base implementation for CSV-based concept extraction.
+Loads data directly from a CSV file and processes graphs on-the-fly using a configurable Processing instance.
+- ``concept_extraction__aqsoldb.py``: CSV-based implementation for the AqSolDB water solubility dataset with molecular-specific prototype optimization and GPT-4 hypothesis generation.

+**VGD-Based Experiments** (requires Visual Graph Dataset):

 - ``vgd_concept_extraction.py``: The base implementation for the concept clustering process based on a visual graph dataset and a pre-trained ``Megan`` model.
 Depending on the parameter configuration, this experiment will perform the HDBSCAN based clustering, the optimization of the prototypes and the query to the GPT4 API to obtain a concept hypothesis.
 - ``vgd_concept_extraction__ba2motifs.py``: The specific implementation of the concept extraction for the synthetic graph classification dataset BA2Motifs.
 - ``vgd_concept_extraction__rb_dual_motifs.py``: The specific implementation of the concept extraction for the RbDualMotifs synthetic graph regression dataset.
 - ``vgd_concept_extraction__aqsoldb.py``: The specific implementation for the AqSolDB dataset.
 This dataset is about the regression of the experimentally determined logS water solubility values of molecular graphs.
 - ``vgd_concept_extraction__mutagenicity.py``: The specific implementation for the Mutagenicity dataset.
 This dataset is about the the binary classification of whether a given molecular graph is mutagenic (causes mutations in the DNA of living organisms) or not.

+**Explanation Experiments**:

 - ``explain_element.py``: This experiment loads a given visual graph dataset, a pre-trained MEGAN model and the persistently stored information about a concept clustering to create the local explanation for a specific element.
 The model is queried with the given graph element as an input.
 The model outputs the primary target value prediction as well as the local explanation masks.
 Additionally, the graph embeddings created by the model are used to create
 - ``explain_element__aqsoldb.py``: Uses a pre-trained model and existing concept clustering to generate explanations about water solubility for a single molecular graph in SMILES representation.

 ==========================
 📎 Supplementary Materials
 ==========================

 The repository contains the ``supplementary`` folder which includes the supplementary materials for the `paper <arxiv>`_.
 This folder contains the following elements:

 - ``cluster_report_rb_dual_motifs.pdf``: The automatically generated concept clustering report PDF for the RbDualMotifs dataset that is referenced in the paper.
 - ``cluster_report_mutagenicity.pdf``: The automatically generated concept clustering report PDF for the Mutagenicity dataset that is referenced in the paper.
 - ``cluster_report_aqsoldb.pdf``: The automatically generated concept clustering report PDF for the AqSolDB dataset that is referenced in the paper.

 ==============